PySCeS/pysces-documentation/source/userguide_doc.rst

 Simulation results
 ~~~~~~~~~~~~~~~~~~

-In PySCeS 0.7.x the simulation results have been consolidated
+Starting with PySCeS versions 0.7.x the simulation results have been consolidated
 into a new ``mod.data_sim`` object.
 By default species
 concentrations/amounts, reaction rates and rate rules are
 automatically added to the *data_sim* object.
 If extra